pauldoh21/FlatpackAssembly/timelog.md

-*0.5 hours* Added voice input for moving to next step *1 hour* Added option to activate tracking or animation per part instead of for whole assembly *1 hour* Fixed issue with assembly not showing as finished properly
+*0.5 hours* Added voice input for moving to next step *1 hour* Added option to activate tracking or animation per part instead of for whole assembly *1 hour* Fixed issue with assembly not showing as finished properly *1.5 hours* Started feature which allows user to get a closer view of part which is animating

+### 10 Feb 2024

+*0.5 hours* Finished close view feature
+*2 hours* Modelled extra parts such as dowels and screws *0.5 hours* Adjusted instructions to suit new parts